Marvel999/java-tutorial-programs/README.md

 ## What you can find in this repository

-I have solved quite a number of problems from several topics.
+I have cover these topics in this repository.
 See the below table for further details.

 [//]: # (Run the py script to generate the below table.)